 Use this page to add an external analyzer to the standard build toolchain.
+External analyzers operate on C/C++ source code in the user project.
+Header files or assembler source code files are not analyzed.

 For more information, see Getting started using external analyzers, page 31.